olmesm/ohmybuck/content/blog/2022-03-24-08-18-performing-a-dns-migration-with-reduced-risk/index.md

 Read through this post fully before getting started.
 Plan 2 days minimum to complete all the steps with the least amount of risk and stress.

+DNS Migrations can be stressful for mulitple services and although careful planning and preparation can mitigate mosts risks, issues do occur and should be planned for.

 ## Pre-Migration Testing

 #### Tools